Hollow Pursuits

 "Hollow Pursuits" is the 21st episode of the third season of the American science fiction television series Star Trek: The Next Generation, and the 69th episode of the series overall.
-The episode introduces the character Lieutenant Reginald "Reg" Barclay, who would go on to appear frequently in The Next Generation and Star Trek: Voyager, as well as in the film Star Trek: First Contact.
+The episode introduces the character Lieutenant Reginald Barclay, who would go on to appear occasionally in The Next Generation and Star Trek: Voyager, as well as in the film Star Trek: First Contact.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Holodeck fantasy life of a highly insecure crewman aboard the Federation starship USS Enterprise-D interferes with his ability to deal with malfunctions which threaten the ship.
+Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. This episode features the use of the holodeck, a fictional technology that can create immersive simulated experiences.
+In the episode, the highly insecure Lt.
+Barclay uses the holodeck to cope with his anxiety, while the senior officers debate how to deal with his subpar job performance.

 Plot

-The Enterprise is in the process of transporting Mikulak biological tissue samples intended for use in combating an epidemic of Correllium fever on Nahmi IV.
-The transport of the samples is delicate, and when they find one of the sample containers is leaking, they are forced to destroy it to prevent the contamination of the other samples.
-La Forge tells Riker he is concerned that one of his engineers, Reginald Barclay, has been underperforming and notes that he is late to help with the sample transport.
-What La Forge does not recognise is that Barclay has been in the holodeck acting in a simulation of other Enterprise crew members, avoiding contact with their real counterparts.
-La Forge requests that Barclay be transferred from the Enterprise but Picard recommends that La Forge take Barclay on as a "pet project".
+The Enterprise is transporting biological samples intended for use in combating an epidemic.
+When they find one of the sample containers is leaking, they are forced to destroy it to prevent the contamination of the other samples.
+Chief Engineer La Forge reports that one of his engineers, Barclay (cruelly nicknamed "Broccoli" by Wesley Crusher), has been underperforming.
+Unknown to La Forge, Barclay has been using the holodeck to simulate Enterprise crew members and behave aggressively toward them, which he is too meek to do in real life.
+Captain Picard recommends that La Forge take Barclay on as a "pet project" and bans the "Broccoli" nickname.

-La Forge works at supporting Barclay as their team works to investigate the failure of unconnected systems around the ship.
-Picard invites Barclay to a bridge meeting to review the investigation, but slips up and accidentally calls him "Broccoli", a nickname given to him by Wesley Crusher, due to Barclay's tendency to 'veg out'.
-Barclay later returns to the holodeck to seek refuge in the simulated version of the bridge members.
-In talking to La Forge, Guinan suggests that Barclay is simply imaginative and that La Forge keep a more open mind towards him.
-On her advice, La Forge visits Barclay on the holodeck and discovers the exaggerated simulation of the bridge crew.
-La Forge suggests Barclay has counseling from Troi, whose counterpart on the holodeck displays clear signs of sexual attraction towards Barclay.
-Barclay attempts to undergo a real counseling session with Troi, but loses control when she tries to relax him with the appearance of actions his holodeck version of her would do, and ends the counseling session to flee back to the holodeck.